LaserQueue/LaserQueue/plugins/plugins.md

 * `sec`: the identifier for the session, used to change/get its authstate.
 * `sessions`: the global instance of sidhandler.SIDCache.
 * `ws`: the websocket for this session.
-* `sockets`: a main.Sockets object that contains all the current sessions.
+* `sockets`: a backend.Sockets object that contains all the current sessions.
 * `queue`: the laserqueue.Queue object holding the jobs.
+* `printer`: the util.Printer instance for the main laserqueue.

 ## Printing
 Unlike in a normal program, you shouldn't just edit `color_printing_config`.
 This will edit the process's `color_printing_config`, meaning that the `[Backend]` in the log will become your plugin's name.
 Instead, you use `Printer`, included in `QueueConfig`.